Kambeo Hubs - Coming Summer 2022

 1) Offer paid volunteer days

 One of the easiest ways to encourage employees to volunteer is to pay them for their time.
-If employees know that they don’t have to sacrifice a day’s pay to participate in your company’s volunteer program, they will be much more inclined to join in and give back.
+If employees know they don’t have to sacrifice a day’s pay to participate in your company’s volunteer program, they will be much more inclined to join in and give back.

 Consider including a certain number of paid volunteer days in your company’s benefits package and regularly encourage employees to use them.
 This could come in the form of periodically reminding them volunteer days are available in your next all-hands meeting or company-wide newsletter.